Practice Areas

 Probate Litigation

-McLane Middleton has the most active probate / estate litigation practice in New Hampshire and regularly appear in Massachusetts courts.
+McLane Middleton has the most active probate / estate litigation practice in New Hampshire and regularly appears in Massachusetts courts.
 These cases often involve difficult legal issues, sometimes with important tax implications, as well challenging family dynamics and tensions.
 Our experience helps us provide knowledgeable and thoughtful guidance and representation.

 We have handled many cases in which the validity of wills, trusts, gifts, deeds, and other transactions have been challenged on grounds of incapacity due to dementia and/or the exertion of undue influence by a relative, caregiver, or friend.
 We are sensitive to family dynamics and the unique pressures faced by families in probate and estate litigation.